Roman Candle (album)

 Roman Candle is the debut studio album by American singer-songwriter Elliott Smith.
-It was recorded in late 1993 and released on July 14, 1994 by record label Cavity Search.
+It was recorded in late 1993 and released on July 14, 1994, by record label Cavity Search.

 Background and recording

 Roman Candle was recorded and released while Smith was still in Heatmiser.
 According to Benjamin Nugent's biography Elliott Smith and the Big Nothing, Smith recorded the album in the basement of the home of then-girlfriend and Heatmiser manager JJ Gonson.

-The album was never intended for release, as Smith only expected to get a deal for a 7" single; however, after Gonson played the album for Cavity Search, they immediately requested permission to release it in its entirety.
+The album was never intended for release, as Smith only expected to get a deal for a 7-inch single; however, after Gonson played the album for Cavity Search, they immediately requested permission to release it in its entirety.
 Smith at first hesitated, and then allowed permission.

 Content

 The album has a raw, homemade sound, with Smith playing each instrument and recording it on his four-track recorder.
 Additionally, he used a Shure SM57 and an inexpensive RadioShack dynamic microphone to capture the sound.

-The song Condor Ave may refer to an avenue of the same name in Homestead, Portland, Oregon.

 The front cover features a photograph of Neil Gust (of Heatmiser) and friend Amy Dalsimer, taken by Gonson.
 Smith chose the image because he "liked the way the picture looked as a 'piece of art'".

 Release

-Roman Candle was released on July 14, 1994.
+Roman Candle was released on CD and cassette on July 14, 1994.

+In 1998, Roman Candle was released on vinyl for the first time by Domino Records in the UK only.
+It later saw vinyl release in the United States in 2010.

-Roman Candle was reissued on April 6, 2010 by record label Kill Rock Stars.
+Roman Candle was reissued on April 6, 2010, by record label Kill Rock Stars.
 It was remastered by Larry Crane, with the original mixes by Smith remaining intact.
 On the official press release on Sweetadeline.net, Crane said of the remaster:

 The intention that I had was to make the album more listenable.
 I felt that a lot of the guitar "squeaks" were jarring and very loud, and that many of the hard consonants and "s" sounds were jarring and scratchy sounding.
 I felt by reducing these noises that the music would become more inviting and the sound would serve the songs better.
 When I went to Roger Seibel's SAE Mastering, he proceeded to equalize the tracks a small amount and to make the volume slightly louder.
 We never tried to make this CD as loud as current, over-limited trends, but just to match the volume of the rest of Elliott's KRS catalog in a graceful way.
 Please note that none of this album is "remixed" from the master tapes – it is still composed of the mixes Elliott created himself.